-If you have a disability and related access needs, please contact the KOKUA program (UH Disabled Student Services Office) at 956-7511, KOKUA@hawaii.edu, or go to Room 013 in the Queen Lili'uokalani Center for Student Services.
+If you have a disability and related access needs, please contact the KOKUA Program (Office for Students with Disabilities) at 956-7511, KOKUA@hawaii.edu, or go to Room 013 in the Queen Lili'uokalani Center for Student Services.
 Please know that I will work with you and KOKUA to meet your access needs based on disability documentation.
+Kokua's services are confidential and offered free of charge.